TodWulff/V2.2526_Config/README.md

 -	Implemented colorization to user input prompts and console debug output (this was a long time desire that I finally figured out how to implement)
--	Have decided to create a single repository for all of my printers which will make use of conditional includes (via jinja w/ home brew 'predicates') This will be a drawn out WIP effort as I figure out how best to implement
+-	Have decided to create a single repository for all of my printers which will make use of conditional includes (via Jinja w/ home brew 'predicates') This will be a drawn out WIP effort as I figure out how best to implement
 -	Started the Harmonization efforts between config repositories with white space cleanup (horiz, vertical, trailing, etc.)